9 of 14 picked for jury for trial in Daunte Wright's death

 MINNEAPOLIS (AP) — The jury for the trial of a suburban Minneapolis police officer charged in Daunte Wright’s shooting death was more than halfway complete after two days of jury selection.

-Nine people — five women and four men — were seated heading into Thursday’s round of jury selection for Kim Potter, 49, who is charged with first- and second-degree manslaughter in the April 11 shooting of Wright, a 20-year-old Black motorist, following a traffic stop in the Minneapolis suburb of Brooklyn Center.
+Nine people were seated heading into Thursday’s round of jury selection for Kim Potter, 49, who is charged with first- and second-degree manslaughter in the April 11 shooting of Wright, a 20-year-old Black motorist, following a traffic stop in the Minneapolis suburb of Brooklyn Center.

 Potter, who is white, has said she meant to use her Taser on Wright after he pulled away from officers, but that she drew her handgun by mistake.

+The jury so far is two-thirds white, according to information provided by the court.
+One juror is Black and two identified themselves as Asian.
+Five are women and four are men.

-The five jurors seated Wednesday included a woman who said she owns both a gun and a stun gun.
+The five jurors seated Wednesday included a woman who said she owns a stun gun.
 She was asked whether she could set aside what she knows about her own device — one she said she has never used — and she said she could.

 She went on to say that she strongly disagrees that police officers should not be second-guessed for their decisions.